Ways to Get Care

 When you need immediate care for a non-life-threatening illness or injury, you can visit an urgent care center.
 Many urgent care centers have walk-in appointments and shorter wait times than the emergency room (ER).
 Use our nationwide directory to find an urgent care center near you.

 If you or someone you know needs help right now, please call the 988 Suicide & Crisis Lifeline.
 Call, text or chat 988 for free and confidential support 24/7.
 Trained counselors will listen, provide support and connect you to additional resources if necessary.
 You can also call 1-800-237-TALK (8255).

-Depending on the type of care you require, you may need pre-approval (in the form of a prior authorization, precertification, or both.
+Depending on the type of care you require, you may need pre-approval (in the form of a prior authorization, precertification, or both).
 We review the service or treatment to ensure it is medically necessary.
-If you do not get pre-approval, we may reduce or deny your benefit.
+If you do not obtain pre-approval, there may be a reduction or denial of your benefit.

 In most cases, your doctor or facility will take care of approval requests.
 Because you are still responsible for ensuring that your care is approved, you should always ask your provider if they have contacted us and provided all the necessary information.
 You can call the number on the back of your member ID card to see if we have received the request.
 You can also download a full list of services and treatments that need prior approval for each of our plans below.